JebinAJ/Bookboon/README.md

 - Removed args.

 Task 3 (deployment-svc.yaml)
-After fixing this yaml deployment, create an svc file working with this deployment.
-It needs to give access to Cerebro GUI after running a "kubectl port-forward svc" command.
+A new service file is created which interact with deployment file.
+Tested using minikube and successfully accessed ato Cerebro GUI

 Task 4
 A shell script is writen in bookboon.sh which gives logs as Bookboon test and it is called inside Dockerfile.